berkayguzel06/Robot-Arm/README.md

 Executive Summary

 Firstly, the robotic arm is going to be assembled.
 Movement of the robotic arm will be handled with potentiometers.
+Potentiometers movement position save and repeatedly making the move after pressing button.
 Fetching and displaying data will be handled.
 Creating a model and simulating with Unity.
 Lastly, applying machine learning.

 Objectives